top of page

 From the Fragments: Places and People in Colonized New England

-is an NEH Landmarks of American History and Culture week-long workshop for K–12 educators hosted at the University of New Hampshire in Seacoast New Hampshire in July 2023:
+is an NEH Landmarks of American History and Culture week-long workshop for K–12 educators hosted at the University of New Hampshire in Seacoast New Hampshire in July 2025:

-July 10 – 14 or July 17 – 21.
+July 7 – 11 or July 14 – 18.

 UNH.jpg

-From the Fragments is presented by the Center for the Humanities and the Great Bay Archaeological Survey at the University of New Hampshire.
+From the Fragments is presented by the Center for the Humanities and the Great Bay Archaeological Survey (GBAS) at the University of New Hampshire.
 We will host educators in a series of place-based encounters with global colonialism in the Great Bay Estuary.
 The Great Bay Estuary drains over 2400 square km in what is today New Hampshire and Maine.
 Its ecological distinctiveness makes it one of only 29 National Estuarine Research Reserves.
 This unique estuary along the Atlantic Ocean has been occupied for millennia by Abenaki/Penacook peoples, who know it as P8bagok, and it was an important early English colonial frontier starting in the early 1600s.
 New England holds an iconic place in understandings of early colonialism, but much of what we think is dominated by colonial Puritan Boston and Massachusetts Bay.
 Frontier landscapes offer the chance to learn different stories.
-Today, 400+ years on, we can see colonialism as a broad moment of historical change and as a global imperial project, but the people living through it, navigating complex relationships with each other and their evolving circumstances, experienced it at a very different scale -- it was their lived condition.
+Today, 400+ years on, we see colonialism as a broad moment of historical change, but the people living through it, navigating complex relationships with each other and their evolving circumstances, experienced it at a very different scale -- it was their lived condition.

 IMG_3829 (1)_edited.jpg